simonqv/INDA/README.md

 Make sure to run it before you make your final push.

 The second test class, and the one you should work on, is [`BoxProcessorTest.java`](src/BoxProcessorTest.java).
-You have been given all test implementations for the array versions of the methods, and some for the list versions.
+You have been given most test implementations but not all.
 You should implement all of the test methods that consist of this single fail statement:

 ```java
 fail("Not implemented");